 If you notice the small graph at the top of each of these.
 The first time the site loaded it took just above 7000 milliseconds to load fully.
 But on the reload of the website, since everything is already cached it took 2000 milliseconds to fully load the web page.

-Having your website as an app will mean that it will appear as an icon on someone’s desktop or mobile.
-This would be a visual reminder of your website every time a user is on their phone or browsing through installed programs.
+Having your website as an app will mean that it will appear as an icon on desktop or mobile.
+This would be a visual reminder of your website, when users are looking through their device.

 What if you want to process a file or data?